You bought a Raspberry Pi a few months or years ago and have no idea which model it is?

 Here is a picture to help you understand what I mean :

 How many ports do you have on your Raspberry Pi?

-If you have only one port, you have a model A or A+
+- Only one port ⇒ you have a model A or A+.

 Raspberry Pi Zero: GPIO Pins